coopnorge/engineering-docker-images/docs/images/devtools-terraform-v1beta1.md

   lock file and then run `terraform providers lock` in each Terraform directory.

-- `.tfsec-ignore` file: If this file is present in a directory with Terraform files then tfsec will not be used on the directory.
+- `.tfsec-ignore` or `.trivy-ignore` file: If this file is present in a directory with Terraform files then trivy will not be used on the directory.

 - `TFDIRS` environment variable: This is a space-separated list of directories for which Terraform validation will be run.